mohammedamoudii/STT-ChatGPT-API-and-TTS/README.md

 - Dependencies:Ensure you have all required libraries installed by running the pip commands mentioned above.

 ## Usage
-1-start speech to text folder and record a question the question will be stored into the a txt file called latest_transcript.txt
+- start speech to text folder and record a question the question will be stored into the a txt file called latest_transcript.txt
-2-head to python code and start and run the code the ai bot will respond to the answer over voice
+- head to python code and start and run the code the ai bot will respond to the answer over voice

 ## code overview